felipeagc/vkrender/README.md

 ## Code style
 - Avoid using templates when unnecessary
-- Use _ suffix for member variables
+- Use _ suffix for class member variables
+- No inheritance
+- No virtual member functions

 ## TODO
 ### Refactoring